 Life is to be enjoyed, not just getting your to do list done.
 I guarantee no one on their death bed has wished they had done one more load of laundry or picked up their dress at the dry cleaners.

-Your are not super human and you do not have to do it all. –Do you want to be like the old me and push yourself to exhaustion?
+You are not super human, and you do not have to do it all. –Do you want to be like the old me and push yourself to exhaustion?
 Probably not.-

 I love my hobbies!
-And I am glad that I turned my life around early enough that I was able to teach my daughter that life is not all about her to do list.
+And I am glad that I turned my life around early enough that I could teach my daughter that life is not all about her to do list.

 Create Micro Goals to Help You Achieve Your Larger Goals